ouspg/ouspg-open/README.md

  * Jesse Hulkko (@jhulkko) from Kapsi Ry, Remod Oy & etc. visited and helped us to see what we missed in the mapping and to hash our summer ideas.
  * Teemu Laurila with reverse engineering and mobile game development background visited looking for things to do during the summer.
  * Scouted [Tellus](img/tellus-combined.png) - perfect location for workshops.

+## May 2016: Open Doors at the OUSPG

 ### Tue 2016-05-24 @ Room TS387, Linnanmaa Campus, Tietotalo 3rd floor (12-17)